Cardio Pulmonary Services

 Respiratory therapists perform all cardio pulmonary care in the CPS department, often times providing physicians with test results the same day as the scheduled procedure.
 Inpatients and Emergency Department patients may also see a respiratory therapist, depending on their medical condition and treatment needs.
 Respiratory therapists work closely with clinical staff to assure blood oxygen levels are properly maintained .
 Surgery patients, especially our joint replacement patients, will see the respiratory therapist often during their hospital stay to avoid pneumonia.
 These patients will be encouraged to practice lung exercises to keep their lungs strong and healthy while they are recovering, whether it be at home, at the hospital, at an assisted living facility, or at a nursing home.

-Registered, or certified, respiratory therapists staff our CPS department 24 hours a day, seven days a week, earning a place for Samaritan Hospital in the “Quality Respiratory Care Recognition Program” of the American Association for Respiratory Care.
+Registered, or certified, respiratory therapists staff our CPS department 24 hours a day, seven days a week, earning a place for UH Samaritan Medical Center in the “Quality Respiratory Care Recognition Program” of the American Association for Respiratory Care.